 Morning routines and willpower

 This thing we call willpower can be fickle but there’s one thing we know, it’s most reliable in the mornings.
-Willpower wanes as the day goes on and clocks out around 3 pm so we have to be strategic and utilize that time well.
-We should be trying to get our healthy habits done in the morning and other important things (work and life-related) done by 3 pm.
+Willpower wanes as the day goes on and clocks out around 3 pm.
+What you learn as you become more productive is that you have to be strategic in how you use your time.
+You and I should be trying to get our healthy habits done in the morning and other important tasks (work and life-related) done by 3 pm.

 In the mornings then, is when we should be doing those things that require the most willpower.

 With that said, let me share a 2-part way to structure (or plan) your morning routine.
 Part 1 should be sacred and Part 2 is when you do the practical must-dos.
 This delineation reminds you to take care of yourself first.
 Deciding how much time to dedicate to each part of your routine is up to you but for the purposes of my example, I’m splitting a 60-minute routine into two 30-minute parts.

 PART ONE: THE FIRST 30 MINUTES

 The purpose of the first part of your routine is to center yourself and get your mind right.
 Think about the best way for YOU to do that.
 How would you like to spend the first part of your bright spanking new day?
 What things would help get you and your day humming.

 Anything that you do in bed: Think meditation, journaling, reading, sex… If you do it in bed, obviously you want to do that first.